According to your contract, each of your Campaign instances is provisioned with a specific amount of database space.

 Overflowing an instance database can lead to several issues (inability to login, to send emails etc.).
 Monitoring your instances’ databases is therefore essential to ensure optimal performance.

-If the amount of provided database space provided as shown in the Control Panel does not reflect the amount specified in your contract, reach out to Customer Care.
+If the amount of available database space as shown in the Control Panel does not reflect the amount specified in your contract, reach out to Customer Care.

 Control Panel allows you to monitor the database usage for each of your Campaign instances.
 To do this, open the Performance Monitoring card, then select the Databases tab.